kruize/autotune/tests/scripts/remote_monitoring_tests/Remote_monitoring_tests.md

 - Creates a resource optimization performance profile using the [createPerformanceProfile API](/design/PerformanceProfileAPI.md)
 - Runs the above tests using pytest

+### **Create Performance Profile API tests**

+Here are the test scenarios:
+- Create performance profile with a valid version
+- Create performance profile with duplicate data
+- Create performance profile with missing mandatory fields
+- Create performance profile with missing mandatory fields

+### **List Performance Profile API tests**

+Here are the test scenarios:
+- List performance profile with no profiles
+- List performance profile with only one profile present
+- List performance profile with only multiple profiles present

 ### **Update Performance Profile API tests**

 Here are the test scenarios: